 Before motorboats, fishermen would “pole out” (using long poles) to Pasco County’s fishing flats where fish were plentiful.
 Today, anglers still catch mullet, redfish, flounder, snook, cobia, blue crab, and more.
 During the early days, after a rigorous poling trek to the grassy flats, fishermen created resting places to prolong their trip known as Stilt Houses.
 “Squatters rights” determined the location, and as fishermen found the spot they liked, they built their lodge over the water.
 At one time, there were as many as 20 houses.
 Sadly, in 1968 Hurricane Gladys destroyed more than half of them.
 The Florida state legislature wanted to prohibit homes from being rebuilt.
 However, Pasco County fought back, and the houses were “grandfathered in” allowing homeowners to rebuild.

 The houses are remote.
-Water must be hauled in; while some have generators, others have no electricity at all.
+Residents must haul in their water; while some have generators, others have no electricity at all.

 One of the best ways to see the stilt houses is via a sunset cruise from Port Richey’s Gill Dawg Marina.
 Go with a planned tour, or rent your own pontoon boat.
 Once on the Gulf, you’ll see these rustic fishing lodges.
 As the sun sets, the sky will transform into an amazing Technicolor pink-tangerine vista with the Pasco County stilt houses silhouetted against the sunset sky.

 Long ago, Florida was submerged under an ocean filled with sharks – (cue the Jaws music) many, many sharks.
 Over time, as the water receded and the Florida peninsula emerged.
 The prehistoric sharks died and their skeletons disintegrated, but their fossilized teeth remained.
 The city of Venice, in south Sarasota County, happens to be located along a fossil bed, and is considered the “Shark Tooth Capital of the World.”